 Sara Morell is an all around crafty gal living in Longmont, CO.
 Originally from the east coast, Sara studied art and photography in college and began her creative career as a photojournalist for newspapers in the D.C. area.
 Now, Sara specializes in web design, photography and online marketing, and has worked in marketing and operations the photography, outdoor and hospitality industries.
 When not designing or working on websites, Sara enjoys hanging out with her pet chickens, hiking and spending time outdoors.

 Emma Gerona recently graduated from the University of Colorado, Boulder.
 She studied Business with an emphasis in finance and socially responsible enterprise and a minor in philosophy.
 She grew up in Telluride CO, and as a Colorado native has always been interested in renewable energy and sustainable living.
 She is passionate about protecting the environment and remaining active in educating her peers about the values of sustainable energy.
-As the Operations Assistant at ASES she is excited to explore the business side of nonprofits and help make a difference in the world of solar energy.
+As the Operations and Interns Assistant at ASES she is excited to explore the business side of nonprofits and help make a difference in the world of solar energy.